Welcome to Matera

-Matera, Basilicata's jewel, may be the third-longest continuously inhabited human settlement in the world.
+Matera, Basilicata's jewel, may be the world's third-longest continuously inhabited human settlement.
 Natural caves in the tufa limestone, exposed as the Gravina cut its gorge, attracted the first inhabitants perhaps 7000 years ago.
 More elaborate structures were built atop them.
 Today, looking across the gorge to Matera’s huddled sassi (cave dwellings) it seems you've been transported back to the ancient Holy Land.
-Indeed, the ‘Città Sotterranea’ (Underground City) has often been used for biblical scenes in films and TV.

 Guided Tour of Italy's Sassi di Matera: Parco della Murgia Materana - Murgia Materana Park

 Visita Guidata Parco della Murgia Materana e delle Chiese Rupestri